Fouzi Khalid Abdullah Al Odah: Office for the Administrative Review of Detained Enemy Combatants

-Habeas petition -- Al Odah v.
-United States
+Habeas corpus petition

 Al Odah v.
-United States is a writ of habeas corpus petition on behalf of Guantanamo detainees.
+United States was a writ of habeas corpus petition on behalf of Guantanamo detainees.
 This consolidated case currently represents four plaintiffs: Fawzi Khalid Abdullah Fahad Al Odah, Fayiz Mohammed, Ahmed Al Kandari, Khalid Abdullah Mishal Al Mutairi, and Fouad Mahmoud Al Rabiah.
 Al Odah v.
 United States was originally filed April 2002 on behalf of twelve imprisoned Kuwaitis, including Al Odah, seeking the right of habeas corpus.
 The case was dismissed in May 2002 following a government motion to dismiss the habeas corpus petition.

 On June 28, 2004, the Supreme Court issued an opinion on a related Guantanamo case, Rasul v.
 Bush, affirming the right of Guantanamo detainees to challenge their imprisonment in the U.S. federal court system.
 Under this ruling, detainees such as those represented in Al Odah would be able to file habeas corpus petitions in U.S. courts.

 In April 2007, the Supreme Court declined to hear two cases challenging the Military Commissions Act: Boumediene v.
 Bush and Al Odah v.
 United States On June 29, 2007, the court reversed that decision, releasing an order that expressed their intent to hear the challenge.
 The two cases have been consolidated into one.
 Oral arguments were heard on December 5, 2007.
 The decision, striking down the Military Commissions Act, was handed down on June 12, 2008.

 On July 18, 2008, David J. Cynamon filed a "PETITIONERS’ STATUS REPORT" in Al Odah, v.
 United States Civil Action No. CV 02-0828 (CKK) on behalf of Fawzi Khalid Abdullah Fahad Al Odah, Fayiz Mohammed Ahmen Al Kandari, Khalid Abdullah Mishal Al Mutairi, Fouad Mahmoud Al Rabiah.

 He wrote that they were the four remaining Kuwaiti captives in Guantanamo.

 He wrote that none of the four men had been cleared for release.

 He wrote that the government had completed "factual returns" for all four men—but those factual returns had contained redacted sections.